Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Create-Node-Menu.md

 To connect [ports](Port.md) between two existing [nodes](Node.md) or with the [master stack](Master-Stack.md), select and drag the desired port to the target.

-The line resulting from that connection is called an [edge](Edge.md).
+The line resulting from that connection is called a [wire](Wire.md).

 You can only connect an output port to an input port, or vice-versa, and you can't connect two ports of the same node together.